 Fill each circle of dough with a couple of tablespoons of filling.
 Wet the edges of the dough lightly with water and fold the circle of dough in half, sealing the filling inside.
 Press the edges firmly to seal.

 Fold the edges over in a decorative braid.
-(See How to Fill and Shape Empanadas).

 Serve empanadas warm or at room temperature.